 We followed the 190 until we took a detour to Badwater Basin, the lowest place in North America.
 Badwater Basin is a huge salt flat inside the Death Valley National Park.
 If you are driving through Death Valley, make sure you stop off at Badwater.
 It’s 12km long and 8km wide.
 AKA huge!

 If you wander around on the huge salt flats make sure you bring a hat and enough water.
 We were there in September which is probably already considered “cool” but it was still 47 ℃.
 Staying outside for too long is not very pleasant.
+It at least feels like the hottest place on earth.

 After our stop at Badwater Basin we returned onto the 190 and drove to Las Vegas.